gosteq/MultiPivotQuickSort/README.md

 # MultiPivotQuickSort
-CUDA project with implementation QuictSort on GPU with multiple pivots
+CUDA project with implementation QuictSort on GPU with multiple pivots for sorting integers.

 AUTHORS
 =======